cnabio/cnab-spec/101-bundle-json.md

   - `<name>`: The name of the parameter.
 In the example above, this is `backend_port`.
 This is mapped to a value definition, which contains the following fields:
     - type: one of string, int, boolean
-    - required: if this is set to true, a value MUST be specified (optional, not shown)
+    - REQUIRED: if this is set to true, a value MUST be specified (optional, not shown)
     - defaultValue: The default value (optional)
     - allowedValues: an array of allowed values (optional)
     - minValue: Minimum value (for ints) (optional)